-A Housing and Economic Development Needs Assessment was published in 2017 for Leicestershire and the Leicester Authorities and Leicestershire Enterprise Partnership.
-The assessment results showed that Blaby would need to deliver 273 affordable home per year between 2011 and 2031 to meet our housing need.
+A Housing and Economic Development Needs Assessment was published in 2017 for Leicester and the Leicestershire Authorities and the Leicestershire Enterprise Partnership.
+The assessment results showed that Blaby would need to deliver 273 affordable homes per year between 2011 and 2031 to meet our housing need.